UniversalDependencies/docs/_pcm-dep/xcomp.md

 The xcomp relation is also used in constructions that are known as _secondary predicates_.
 In this type of construction there are two predicates mixed in one clause, and each of the predicates constitutes a core argument.

+The 2 predicates in the following example are:
+- something is given a name
+- this name is "hemorrage"

 ~~~ conllu
 # visual-style 6 7 xcomp	color:blue
 # visual-style 6	bgColor:blue